matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

         assert(msg.sender != BOOTLOADER_FORMAL_ADDRESS);
     }
 }
 ```

-The `_executeTransaction` method is where we'll use the methods from the `SpendLimit.sol` contract.
+The `_executeTransaction` method is where we use the methods from the `SpendLimit.sol` contract.
 If the ETH transaction value is non-zero, the Account contract calls `_checkSpendingLimit` to verify the allowance for spending.

 ```solidity